beingfluid/jekyll-gitbook/_pages/about.md

 ---
 title: About
-author: Tao He
+author: Vishal Ingle
-date: 2022-02-04
+date: 2024-12-24
 category: Jekyll
 layout: post
 ---

-This is an about page.
+This site is created temporarily just for the prepation of TOGAF 10.

+It will be taken down after my exam.